k8snetworkplumbingwg/sriov-network-device-plugin/docs/dpdk/README-virt.md

 - Trusted On/Off
 - Spoof-Checking On/Off

 In a virtual environment, some VF characteristics are set by the underlying virtualization platform and are used 'as is' inside the VM.
-A virtual deployment does not have access the VFs associated PF.
+A virtual deployment does not have access to the VFs associated PF.

 2. Attach the VFs or associated ports to the VM